f5devcentral/f5-agility-labs-containers/docs/class5/module3/lab3.rst

 **Step 2:** Create OpenShift Route for Blue/Green Testing

-The basic Route example from the previous excercise only included one path.
+The basic Route example from the previous exercise only included one path.
 In order to support Blue/Green application testing, a Route must be created that has two paths.
 In OpenShift, the second (and subsequent) path is defined in the **alternateBackends** section of a Route resource.

 From ose-master, review the following Route: f5-demo-app-bg-route.yaml